Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Consider dropping collision or comprehensive coverage on older cars.
 A good measure to use when making this decision: if your car is worth less than ten times the annual premium, purchasing the coverage may not be cost effective.

 You may have always dreamed of driving a sports car—but your insurance premiums could be a hindrance.
 Variables include the likelihood of theft, cost of car, repairs, overall safety, and potential damage the car can inflict on another car.
 On the other hand, some companies offer a discount if you drive a hybrid or low-profile car.
 Before you buy a new or used car, check into the insurance costs.

 Most insurers use credit information as a factor in pricing auto insurance policies.
 By establishing a solid credit-based insurance score, you can cut your insurance costs.
 To protect your credit standing, pay your bills on time, don’t obtain more credit than you need, and keep your credit balances as low as possible.
 Check your credit record on a regular basis and have any errors corrected promptly so that your record remains accurate.

 There are many ways to save money on your auto insurance, just make sure that a low price doesn’t sacrifice coverage.
 Talk with your friends, family, and coworkers about the discounts they receive and be sure to ask your insurance agent about the discounts specifically available to you.

 Still not sure you’ve got the right coverage?
-Our experienced team of licensed insurance agents can help you.
-Visit Wells Fargo Auto Insurance to learn more.
+Our knowledgeable team of licensed insurance agents can help you.
+Visit Wells Fargo auto insurance to learn more.